mengiefen/mengiefen/README.md

 <h2 align="left">I am Full Stack Developer, Electrical Engineer</h2>

-`I am currently a student at Microverse.
+I am currently a student at Microverse.
 It really enjoys me learning new programming languages and frameworks.
 I like challenging myself and learn from it.

- `I'm also electrical engineer who loves working on embedded and power electronics & drives.`

 <br/>